Polyphonte: Family

 Polyphonte was the daughter of Hipponous and Thrassa; her grandparents on her mother's side were the war god Ares and Tereine, a daughter of the river god Strymon.

 Mythology

 The story of her life is contained in only one source, namely Antoninus Liberalis's Metamorphoses.
 Antonius cites Boeus’ second book, ‘The Origin of Birds’ as the source of the story; however, Boeus’ work has been lost.

 Wrath of Aphrodite

-Wishing to remain a virgin, Polyphonte fled to the mountains to become a companion of Artemis.
-This provoked the ire of Aphrodite, the goddess of love and procreation, who viewed Polyphonte's decision as a personal affront.
+Wishing to remain a virgin, Polyphonte fled to the mountains to become a companion of Artemis, and scorning the honours of Aphrodite, the goddess of love and procreation.
+This provoked the ire of the goddess, who viewed Polyphonte's decision and dismissive attitude as a personal affront.
 To punish Polyphonte for failing to honor her womanly duty, Aphrodite drove her mad and caused her to lust after a bear.

-Artemis was disgusted with Polyphonte and so turned the wild animals against her.
-Fearing for her life, Polyphonte was forced to return to her father's home.
+Artemis was disgusted with Polyphonte and so turned a large horde of twild animals against her.
+Fearing for her life, Polyphonte was forced to return back to her father's home.